LisGlitchrain/midi-visualizer/README.md

 - `stop()`, to stop playing the midi
 - `loadFile(blob)`, to load a midi file contents.
 This is useful if you want to allow the user to upload a midi, rather than pointing to a specific file url.
 See the demo for an example.
+- `loadFileURL(url)`, to load midi file from given link.
+- `fitContent(width, height)`, to try to fit every midi notes into given canvas size.